OpenEvalProject/evals/manuscripts/elife-87346/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/87346/elife-87346-fig5-v1.jpg)

-**Figure 5.:** .(a) Mean normalized change in movement time (MT, ms) from trial n to n+1 following an increment (∆R+, in purple) or decrement (∆R–, in green) in scores at n.
+**Figure 5.:** (a) Mean normalized change in movement time (MT, ms) from trial n to n+1 following an increment (∆R+, in purple) or decrement (∆R–, in green) in scores at n.
 The change in movement time trial to trial was normalized with the baseline value on the initial trial n: ∆MT(n+1) = (MT(n+1) – MT(n))/MT(n).
 This relative change index is therefore adimensional.
 The dots represent mean MT changes (error bars denote SEM) in each bin of correctly performed sequences, after partitioning all correct sequences into four subsets, and separately for obsessive-compulsive disorder (OCD, N = 32) (dark colors) and healthy volunteers (HV, N = 33) (light colors). (b) Both groups of participants speeded up their sequence performance more following a drop in scores (main effect of reward, p = 2 × 10–16; 2×4: reward × bin analyses of variance [ANOVA]); yet this acceleration was reduced over the course of practiced sequences (main bin effect, p = 5.06 × 10–12). (c) Same as (a) but for the spread (std) of the MT change distribution (adimensional). (d–e) Illustration of the main effect of group (d) p = 9.93 × 10–6 and reward (e) p = 4.13 × 10–5 on std.
 Each bin depicted in the plots (x-axis) contains around 110 correct sequences on average (further details in Appendix 1: Sample size for the reward sensitivity analysis).

 In addition, there was a significant interaction between reward and bin in predicting the trial-to-trial changes in movement time (F (504,3) = 3.652, p = 0.0126).
 This outcome suggested that the relative improvement in MT over sequences depended on whether the reward increased or decreased from the previous trial.
 To explore this interaction effect further, we conducted a dependent-sample pairwise t-test on MT, after collapsing the data across groups.
 In each sequence bin, participants speeded up MT more following a drop in scores than following an increment, as expected (corrected pFDR = 2 × 10–16).